AnotherChocoMilky/ChocoX-Library/CONTRIBUTING.md

 ## adding a new repo

-to add a repo to chocomilkyx:
+to add a repo to ChocoX:

 1. fork this repository
 2. open the `back/global-repos.json` file